RamaBalaA0/STM32Fxx/README.md

 Once,Mems sensor thread starts,it will keep on executing until user button is pressed.

-Threads execution in Event viewer ans system viewer.
+Threads execution in Event viewer and system viewer pics are uploaded too.